3.6.3. Slicing lists#

 The second index is the first element that we don’t want.

-We can extract every other element, using a third integer that is the step to use in navigating the list.
+We can extract every other element using a third integer that specifies the step to use in navigating the list.
 For instance, to extract a list containing the elements at indexes 2, 4, and 6:

 # From index 2 (inclusive) to index 7 (exclusive), by steps of 2